 The Halibut Act, at Section 773c(c), also provides the Council with authority to develop regulations, including limited access regulations, that are in addition to, and not in conflict with, approved IPHC regulations.
 Regulations developed by the Council may be implemented by NMFS only after approval by the Secretary of Commerce.
-The Council has exercised this authority in the development of subsistence halibut fishery management measures, codified at §300.65, the limited access program for charter operators in the charter halibut fishery, codified at §300.67, and the catch sharing plan and domestic management measures in waters in and off Alaska, codified at §300.61, 300.65, 300.66, and 300.67.
+The Council has exercised this authority in the development of subsistence halibut fishery management measures, codified at §300.65, the limited access program for charter operators in the charter halibut fishery, codified at §300.67, and the catch sharing plan and domestic management measures in waters in and off Alaska, codified at §§300.61, 300.65, 300.66, and 300.67.
 The Council also developed the Individual Fishing Quota (IFQ) Program for the commercial halibut and sablefish fisheries, codified at §679, under the authority of section 5 of the Halibut Act (16 U.S.C.
 773c(c)) and Section 303(b) of the Magnuson-Stevens Act (16 U.S.C.
 1801 et seq.).
+Section 4 evaluates the Council's PPA relative to the Halibut Act.